Mate Sound the Pump...

 Independent Order of Odd Fellows

 The top left plaque with an unusual green border, of an earlier date, c1830.
 The text reads: 'LOYAL UNION', 'ESTO FIDELIS' (be faithful), 'ODD FELLOW'S ARMS.'.
-The top centre plaque titled 'Independent Order of Odd Fellows.'.
-The top right plaque with hands clasped in a handshake, and the letters 'A' and 'T'.
+The top centre plaque, of a form associated with C, C & Co, titled 'Independent Order of Odd Fellows.'.
+The top right plaque has hands clasped in a handshake, and the letters 'A' and 'T'.
 Beneath them the words 'Manchester Unity'.
-It has been suggested that the letters might stand for 'Abstinence' and 'Temperance'.
-The bottom two rectangular plaques are later, c1850.
-The text reads: 'MANCHESTER UNITY OF THE INDEPENDENT ORDER OF ODD FELLOWS'.
+It is hard to see, but there's a printed signature for the engraver 'M Ryles Sc' [Sculpt] under the central transfer and the word 'Hylton'.
+The bottom left plaque is from the Garrison Pottery (Dixon's) and dates c1850.

 According to Wikipedia: